jj-shen99/scalability_analysis_agentic_ai/docs/scalability_analysis_framework_paper.md

 ## 7. Conclusion

-This paper presents a comprehensive framework for analyzing the scalability characteristics of agentic AI systems.
+This paper presents a comprehensive open-source framework for analyzing the scalability characteristics of distributed software applications.
 Through the implementation of multiple mathematical models and advanced visualization capabilities, the framework enables detailed understanding of system behavior under varying resource configurations.

 The two case studies demonstrate the framework's effectiveness in identifying scalability patterns, bottlenecks, and optimization opportunities.
 Case Study 1 revealed significant contention issues limiting scalability, while Case Study 2 showed excellent scalability potential with proper system design.